-Laser Eye Surgery is synonymous with throw away your glasses and contact lenses but...
+Laser Eye Surgery is synonymous with throwing away your glasses and contact lenses but...

 Throwing away glasses and contact lenses can sometimes be achieved with other eye procedures, which most people have not heard about.
-In this post and in future posts we will go through a number of procedures; some that use the Laser, and some that don't.
-Ultimately these Eye procedures are designed to minimise the use of glasses and contact lenses.
+In this post we will go through a number of procedures; some that use the Laser, and some that don't.
+Ultimately these eye procedures are designed to minimise the use of glasses and contact lenses.

 The first Laser Eye Surgery Procedure was performed in Australia in 1991.
-Our principal optometrist Dr Jim Kokkinakis started consulting at the largest laser Eye Surgery Centre in Australia between 1996 to 2002.
+It was called Photo Refractive Keratectomy - or PRK.
+Our principal optometrist Dr Jim Kokkinakis consulted at the largest laser Eye Surgery Centre in Australia between 1996 to 2002.
 During this time he saw thousands of patients seeking independence from glasses or contact lenses.
-These days, a day does not go by, that he is not explaining, referring or seeing patients that have had these procedures done.
+These days, a day does not go by that he is not explaining, referring or seeing patients that have had these procedures done.

 What most people do not realise is that Laser Eye Surgery is not the only way to eliminate glasses and contact lenses.
 There are a number of slightly more invasive procedures that can also achieve a great visual result.

-In our next post we will discuss two other Vision correction procedures, when Laser Eye Surgery is not appropriate.
-They are called ICL and a Refractive Lens exchange.
-These procedures are no where near as common as LASIK or ASLA but certainly are reasonable options for people that are very motivated to correct their vision.
-More on these interesting procedures soon.
+These procedures are not as common as LASIK or ASLA but certainly are reasonable options for people that are very motivated to correct their vision.

 If you're over 50, chances are your reading vision is quite different from your distance vision.
 This is due to the ageing of the natural crystalline lens within your eye - or presbyopia.
 Your lens no longer focuses from distance to near.